grove/exmeso/README.md

             .withTempDirectory(new File("/tmp"))
             .build();

     // Read input file as an input stream and write sorted chunks.
-Note that the
-    // sorted chunks will be deleted when the MergeIterator is closed.
     List<File> sortedChunks;
     InputStream input = new FileInputStream(inputFile);
     try {